 The interest rates charged on balances outstanding from directors and their related parties are the same as those charged in an arm's length transaction.
 The interest rates charged on balances outstanding from key management and their related parties are 1% less than those charged in an arm's length transaction, subject to a minimum equal to prime rate.
 Loan and mortgage balances are secured as per the Credit Union's lending policies.
-There are no loans that are impaired in relation to the loan balances with family or relatives of KMP.
+There are no loans that are impaired in relation to the loan balances with KMP or family or relatives of KMP.

+17. Related party transactions (Continued from previous page)

-2021 2020
+Z022 2021

-The total value of balances of KMP as at the year-end:
+The total value of balances of KMP as at the year-end: The total value of balances of KMP as at the year-end:

-Loans to members 661,528 800,294
+Loans to members

+744,848

+661,528

-Members' deposits 901,501 472,969
+Members' deposits

+895,946

+901,501

-Membership shares 165 155
+Membership shares

+155

+165